-AFMA’s Cost Recovery Impact Statement describes how AFMA will charge fishing concession holders for the management of Commonwealth fisheries.
-AFMA’s 2015-16 cost recovered budget has been prepared in accordance with this statement.
+AFMA’s Cost Recovery Impact Statement 2010 describes how AFMA charges fishing concession holders for the management of Commonwealth fisheries.
+AFMA’s 2016-17 cost recovered budget has been prepared in accordance with this statement.

 - access copies of documents (except exempt documents) we hold